 Why we are all family

-A lot of business in the community follows people’srelationship to one another.
+A lot of business in the community follows people’s Galharra relationship to one another.
 Take our Birdarra Law ceremony for example, it is run by strict rules which guide everyone in the part they have to play during the ceremony.
-Each person understands their job by knowing their relationship to the boy going through the Law.
+Each person understands their job by knowing their Galharra relationship to the boy going through the Law.

-Ouris the most important part of the Law passed to us by the Marrga during the learning times.
-A baby’s is decided by the of his or her parents and according to the Law there are special rules of marriage between groups.
+Our Galharra is the most important part of the Law passed to us by the Marrga during the learning times.
+A baby’s Galharra is decided by the Galharra of his or her parents and according to the Law there are special rules of marriage between Galharra groups.

 A Banaga man must marry a Burungu woman and all their children are Balyirri.
 A Burungu man marries a Banaga woman and their children are Garimarra.

 On the other side, Garimarra men must marry Balyirri women and their children are Burungu.
 Balyirri men marry Garimarra women and their children become Banaga.